mkhalil1998/EC601_Group_Project/README.md

 --------------------

 Literature review of VQA.
 This includes researching data sets and different architectures used previously as well as the newest state of the art models.
 It also includes a detailed review of the different methods used depending on the type of problem that is being tackled.
+Visit [EC-601 HW1.pdf](https://github.com/mkhalil1998/EC601_Group_Project/blob/main/EC-601%20HW1.pdf) for more details.

 **VQA Sprint 1**
 -----------------